collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Example: DjangoCon US Website Repo as a "Shared Repository"

 This year I became a maintainer of the DjangoCon US website, so I was given write permission to the DjangoCon US website repo.
 Along with the other maintainers, I can make changes directly within the DjangoCon US website repo.
 I no longer need a fork.

-This is called the "Shared Repository" Model.
+Example: DjangoCon US Website Repo "Fork and Pull" Model

 The “Fork and Pull” Model is typically used in user account repos, because users come across repos they want to contribute to but don’t have write permission to it and need to fork it to contribute

-Example: DjangoCon US Website Repo "Fork and Pull" Model

 When I first wanted to contribute to the DjangoCon US website, I was not a maintainer, so I did not have write permission to the repo.
 So I made a copy (or fork) of the DjangoCon US website repo in my user account, made a change, and submitted a pull request to the Django US website repo.
 When a maintainer approved the pull request, the changes were pulled from the fork into the DjangoCon US website repo.

-This is the "Fork and Pull" Model.

 </td></tr>